Gorisek-Bros/docs/profile.md

 The next points can be defined using the line element.
 As the profile is continuous, the start and lines will be connected in defined coordinates.

 ::: tip
 refyx attribute can be used to create surfaces that are not parallel to the refy.
-You have to set refyx attribute value equal to the x attribute value from the previous element.
+You have to set the refyx attribute value equal to the x attribute value from the previous element.
 :::

 | Name   | Type    | Description                                                            | Optional |